tfitzpat/accellera-style-guide/_docs/output/pdf-output.md

 For instance, to save widows and orphans, you can tighten letter-spacing by adding `{:.tighten-5}` and `{:.loosen-5}` tags to the lines after paragraphs.
 The number in the tag refers to how many thousands of an em you're affecting letter-spacing by.
 For instance, `{:.tighten-10}` will tighten letter-spacing by 10/1000 em.
 In good typography, you should avoid tightening or loosening by more than 10/1000 wherever possible.

 And to add manual hyphens to improve spacing, use discretionary hyphens (aka soft hyphens) by adding the HTML entity `&shy;` where you want the soft hyphen.

+### Baseline-grid alignment

+Most elements will be automatically aligned to the baseline grid, which is the book's default line height.
+(This is done by `assets/js/baseline-grid.js`.)

+Our baseline grid works a little differently to what you might have seen in InDesign.
+Here, if an element's height is not a multiple of the baseline grid, we add space (as `margin-bottom`) to the bottom of the element to make its height a multiple of the default line height.
+This means the *next* element will begin on the baseline grid.

+If an element is not being automatically adjusted in this way (e.g. it's a `div` with a custom class that `baseline-grid.js` doesn't know about), you can trigger alignment by giving it the class `align-to-baseline`.

+If an element *is* being aligned but you don't want it to be, you can give it the class `release-from-baseline-grid` to turn off its alignment.

 ### Faster print refinement